karpathy/neuraltalk2/README.md

 # NeuralTalk2

 Recurrent Neural Network captions your images.
 Now much faster and better than the original [NeuralTalk](https://github.com/karpathy/neuraltalk).
 Compared to the origianl NeuralTalk this implementation is **batched, uses Torch, runs on a GPU, and supports CNN finetuning**.
-All of these together result in about ~200x increase in training speed and in a much better performance.
+All of these together result in quite a large increase in training speed for the Language Model (~100x), but overall not as much because we also have to forward a VGGNet.
+However, overall very good models can be trained in 2-3 days, and show a much better performance.

 This is an early code release that works great but is slightly hastily released and probably requires some code reading of inline comments (which I tried to be quite good with in general).
 I will be improving it over time but wanted to push the code out there because I promised it to too many people.